 Vedic math by Pt.
 Shastri Ramadan

-Vedic math tips and tricks often stand extremely useful when dealing with computation of whole numbers questions for the SSC MTS exam and also general arithmetic calculations.
-Computation of whole numbers questions and answers can be attempted using Vedic math too.
+Vedic math tips and tricks often stand extremely useful when dealing with the computation of whole number questions for the SSC MTS exam and also general arithmetic calculations.
+Computation of whole number questions and answers can be attempted using Vedic math too.

-Why prepare for computation of whole numbers using BYJU'S Exam Prep?
+Why prepare for the computation of whole numbers using BYJU'S Exam Prep?

 Frequently Asked Questions about the computation of whole numbers